hyrumjackson/draft-hub/README.md

   - Game history
   - A form to add your own custom scouting report (saved in local state)

-The whole app is data-driven — nothing is hardcoded — so it works no matter what players are in the dataset.
+The whole app is data-driven, so it works no matter what players are in the dataset.

 ---